Carbonemys: Paleobiology

 Carbonemys’s relatively massive jaws suggest it possessed a powerful bite.
-It was likely an omnivore, consuming plants and mollusks, as well as smaller reptiles, which were diverse and abundant in its neotropical freshwater habitat.
+It was likely a carnivore, consuming prey in size from mollusks to smaller turtles or even crocodylomorphs, which were diverse and abundant in its neotropical freshwater habitat.
 Its cohabitants included other turtles like the smaller podocnemid Cerrejonemys, giant boid (constrictor) Titanoboa, and crocodylomorphs such as the dyrosaurids Cerrejonisuchus, Acherontisuchus, and Anthracosuchus.